BYU Marriott scholarships are available to students who have been accepted into one of the programs offered by the school.

 Who Should Apply?

-- Full-time undergraduate students officially admitted to the Marriott School
+- Full-time undergraduate students officially admitted to BYU Marriott

 - All MAcc and MISM students as well as continuing MBA, MPA, and EMPA students